 The Dalata Hotel Group is Ireland’s largest hotel group, successfully operating the Maldron Hotel brand and Clayton Hotel brand throughout Ireland & the UK, as well as managing a portfolio of Partner Hotels.

-David Steele is the Head Chef at Maldron Hotel Dublin Airport and also Executive Chef for Irish Football Team.
+David Steele is the Head Chef at Maldron Hotel Dublin Airport and also Executive Chef for the Irish Football Team.
 He spoke to us about his role.

 Tell us about your job?